DEFRA/ffc-development-guide/docs/cicd/index.md

 - push image to container registry
 - deploy to non-production PR environment
 - run UI tests
+- run security tests
 - report build status

 A failed PR build must prevent the PR from completing.

 ## Build pipeline
 Following merge to the master branch, the build pipeline should run automatically.
+The purpose of this pipeline is to provide assurance that the service is production ready.

 ### Pipeline steps
 - build the service